AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/deploy/runtime.md

 The general approach, typically automated by a CI/CD system, for deploying to Stage and Production environments is:

 1. Ensure the [Adobe I/O CLI npm module and Asset Compute plug-in](../set-up/development-environment.md#aio) are installed
-1. Check out the Asset Compute application to deploy from Git
+1. Check out the Asset Compute project to deploy from Git
 1. Set the environment variables with the values that correspond to the target workspace (Stage or Production)
     + The two required variables are `AIO_runtime_namespace` and `AIO_runtime_auth` and are obtained per workspace in Adobe I/O Developer Console via the Workspace's __Download All__ feature.